 What is Teppanyaki?

-The other popular style of teppanyaki is the DIY-type that you cook for yourself.
-At the restaurant, you’ll be seated at a table with a hot iron plate installed, where you can toss your ingredients and start frying.
+The other popular style of teppanyaki is the DIY type that you cook for yourself.
+At this type of restaurant, you’ll be seated at a table with a hot iron plate installed, where you can toss your ingredients and start frying.
 Cooking on the teppan is a great way to collaborate with your dining companions, plus you have more control over the end product.
-You can vary the toppings, the ratio of ingredients, and (especially for steaks) you can manipulate the level of doneness.
+You can vary the toppings and ratio of ingredients, and (especially for steaks) you can manipulate the level of doneness.

-Best Teppanyaki Restaurants in Tokyo
+6 Best Teppanyaki Restaurants in Tokyo

 Here are some fantastic teppanyaki restaurants to visit in Tokyo!